Landonwilson1/surf-report/README.md

 - Page does not auto-refresh when new NOAA data is available.
 User must manually refresh page to see updated data.
 - Wind Direction indicator symbol is static 'NW' value.
 Needs additional logic to update direction symbol against all valid Wind Direction values.
+- Hosted application is unable to fetch NOAA data to due to access control checks (not allowed by Access-Control-Allow-Origin).
+View locally hosted clone for current data viewing.

 ## Support and contact details